ntaneja1985/DesignPatterns/README.md

 - Whenever we' re dealing with collections and need to iterate through their elements sequentially, consider the Iterator Design Pattern.
 - It's especially handy when you want to keep your client code decoupled from the specifics of the collection implementation
+- Iterator is used to traverse a container and access the container's elements.
+The iterator pattern decouples algorithms from containers.
+- The Iterator Pattern is a behavioral design pattern that provides a way to access the elements of a collection object sequentially without exposing its underlying representation
+- useful when you need to traverse different types of collections in a uniform way
+- The elements of an aggregate object should be accessed and traversed without exposing its representation(data structure)
+- For each loop is not iterator pattern
+- Iterator just allows us to enumerate the internal elements of an object without exposing their types
+- Iterator pattern is going through elements of aggregate root object without exposing its data structure.

+Key Concepts
+- Iterator: An interface or abstract class that defines methods for accessing and traversing elements.
+- ConcreteIterator: A class that implements the Iterator interface and keeps track of the current position in the traversal.
+- Aggregate: An interface or abstract class that defines a method for creating an Iterator object.
+- ConcreteAggregate: A class that implements the Aggregate interface to return an instance of the ConcreteIterator.
 ```c#

 var employees = new List<Employee>